Samples and Results

 We expect blood and sample results to be actioned within 5 working days.
 Scans and X-rays will take longer.

-It is the responsibility of the patient to contact the surgery for their results.
+It is the responsibility of the patient to contact the surgery for the results of tests arranged by us.

 Blood Tests